Technology classes are currently being offered again! Review the Events Calendar to see which workshops you might want to take.

-The Pollard Library offers a monthly rotating schedule of single-session computer workshops for beginners.
-Our “Tech Night” tutoring happens in our Second Floor Reference Room at our main library on Merrimack Street.
+The Pollard Library offers a rotating schedule of single-session computer workshops for beginners.
+Our “Tech Night” tutoring happens on the First Floor, by the computers at our main library on Merrimack Street.
 All other classes occur in the computer lab on the Second Floor of the Lowell Senior Center near the Senior Center Branch of the Library.
 These single-session workshops are not sequential, but repeat monthly.
 Current workshops cover the following topics:

 - Cell Phone Skills- Learn to use your smart phone to send and receive texts, surf the web, send and receive email, and attach and download images and documents to email and text.

 - PC Skills– General overview of using a personal computer, such as: turning it off and on; using a mouse and keyboard; working with Windows 10 features and programs.
 It is highly recommended to take this class first.